-Development of new lots would be subject to project-specific review and regulations intended to avoid and minimize impacts on aquatic resources.
+Development of new parcels would be subject to project-specific review and regulations intended to avoid and minimize impacts on aquatic resources.
 Nevertheless, some level of cumulative impact may occur as the basins become more developed.
-Over time, development tends to increase the proportion of impervious surface, which increases pollutants entering surface and groundwater, and it reduces the amount of vegetation cover in a basin, leading to changes in hydrology and alteration of biological communities.
+Over time, development tends to increase the proportion of impervious surface, which may increases pollutants entering surface and groundwater, changes groundwater recharge, and stormwater infiltration.
+Development also reduces the amount of vegetation cover in a basin, leading to changes in hydrology and alteration of biological communities.
 The level of impact for an individual drainage basin would depend on many factors, such as geology and hydrology of the basin, how much of the basin is already developed, the effectiveness of existing and new stormwater management systems, the location and intensity of new development, and the sensitivity of resources such as fish-bearing streams.

-As stated in Section 3.2.2 above, there are areas within the county where groundwater has been degraded or contaminated due to increased development, as well as increased water demand and consumption.
+As stated above, there are areas within the county where groundwater has been degraded or contaminated due to increased development, as well as increased water demand and consumption.
 When demand increases there is a risk of pumping water out faster than it can infiltrate to replenish the aquifer.
-The additional development that would be allowed under Alternative 2 would in turn increase the number of new water wells in rural areas, and thus increase the risk of both contamination and reducing water supply.
+The additional development that would be allowed under the Preferred Alternative would in turn increase the number of new water wells in rural areas, and thus increase the risk of both contamination and reducing water supply.
 Construction of new houses, roads, and other facilities allowed by this zoning change would likely increase impervious surface area, leading to an increase in stormwater runoff that could impact stream habitat.